miketout/VerusServicesSetup/S-NOMP.md

 -addnode=185.64.105.111 -daemon
 ```

-Let it run for a few seconds and stop it again:
+It will produce a lot of output, so probably open another console window or exit/reopen the current one.
+Let the daemon run for a few seconds and stop it again:

 ```
 komodo-cli -ac_name=VRSC stop